DocNow/twarc/README.md

     % twarc.py --search ferguson > tweets.json

+This is good for one off collecting but if you would like to periodically run the same search and have it only collect tweets you previously missed try the utils/archive.py utility:

+    % utils/archive.py ferguson /mnt/tweets/ferguson/

+This will search for tweets and write them as:

+    /mnt/tweets/ferguson/tweets-0001.json

+If you run the same command later it will write any tweets that weren't archived previously to:

+    /mnt/tweets/ferguson/tweets-0002.json

-Once this finishes you can create a rudimentary wall of these tweets:
+When you've got some tweets you can create a rudimentary wall of them:

     % utils/wall.py tweets.json > tweets.html